Building-The-Village/building-the-village.github.io/coc.md

 - Criticism of racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

 ## Reporting
-If you are being harassed by a member of The Village, notice that someone else is being harassed, or have any other concerns, please contact an administrator (listed at the top of this document) directly or file a report using the Mastodon reporting system (click the "..." on a post and then use the reporting feature).
+If you are being harassed by a member of The Village, notice that someone else is being harassed, or have any other concerns, please contact an administrator (listed at the top of this document) directly.

 The admins reserve the right to exclude people from The Village based on their past behavior, including behavior outside The Village spaces and behavior towards people who are not in The Village.
 We will not name harassment victims without their affirmative consent.